GamerZ-rocks/auth.gg-Discord-Bot/README.md

 Make sure you have Node.js installed on your pc: https://bit.ly/31jwOdK (DO NOT USE NODE VERSION "14")

-Step [1] - Open the config.json file with a text editor and put your token and the default bot prefix (You can change it anytime by using the command: "setprefix [NewPrefix]" \n
+Step [1] - Open the config.json file with a text editor and put your token and the default bot prefix (You can change it anytime by using the command: "setprefix [NewPrefix]"
-Step [2] - Open a cmd terminal, browse to the bot location and run: npm i (This will install all the needed node modules] \n Step [3] - In the same cmd terminal type and run: node index.js (This will start the discord bot) \n Step [4] - Invite your bot into your guild. \n
+Step [2] - Open a cmd terminal, browse to the bot location and run: npm i (This will install all the needed node modules]
+Step [3] - In the same cmd terminal type and run: node index.js (This will start the discord bot)
+Step [4] - Invite your bot into your guild.
-Step [5] - Run the: "Setup" command to setup the auth.gg "API KEY" \n Step [6] - Run the: "help" command to get a list of all the bot commands. \n
+Step [5] - Run the: "Setup" command to setup the auth.gg "API KEY"
+Step [6] - Run the: "help" command to get a list of all the bot commands.

 If you need support Join the auth.gg discord server and hmu in dms: https://discord.com/invite/jJB9zBV | vittiwolf#1337